 Begin by searching for Font Awesome in your browser.
 You’ll see this dashboard when you come to the website.
 Note that the Font Awesome is open sourced and free to use for plugins, projects, and commercial themes.

 2. See where it says “Font Awesome” in the first screenshot above?
 Click the black “Free” button, which will give you access to 1,341 icons.
-You will see this screen:
+You’ll see this screen:

 If you click on the box that says “Icons:,” you’ll see a staggering array of icons, and this is just for starters: